jyellick/obc-docs/protocol-spec.md

 Under adverse conditions, a request that diverged between correct replicas may appear like a deterministic request (we speak of *false negative* in Sieve detection of non-determinstic requests).
 Nevertheless, Sieve requires at least one correct replica to obtain a certain outcome state in order for that state to be committed.
 Correct replicas that possibly observe diverging execution will discard their result and synchronize their state to match the agreed-upon execution.

-## 6. Execution Model
-   - Transaction flow
-	Execution and state modification
-	Error codes

-## 7. Application Programming Interface
+## 6. Application Programming Interface
    - HTTP Service (security, topology)
 	REST APIs (description, usage, sample, swagger)
 	CLIs (motivations, usage, security)

-Openchain includes REST and JSON RPC APIs, events, and an SDK for applications to communicate with the network.
+Open Blockchain includes REST and JSON RPC APIs, events, and an SDK for applications to communicate with the network.
 Typically applications interact with a peer node, which will require some form of authentication to ensure the entity has proper privilege, so messages from a client are signed by the client identity and verified by the peer node.

 ![Reference architecture](images/refarch-api.png) <p>
 At the top, CLI is the command line interface to the network.
-Openchain provides a set of CLIs to administer and manage the network.
+OBC provides a set of CLIs to administer and manage the network.
 CLI can also be used during development to test chaincodes.
 ReST API and SDK are built on top of JSON-RPC API, which is the most complete API layer.
 SDK will be available in Golang, JavaScript, and Java.
 Other languages can be added as necessary.

 The API spans the following categories: